KBNLresearch/imgquad/README.md

 - The **match** attribute defines whether the matching pattern with the file or directory name is exact ("is") or partial ("startswith", "endswith", "contains".)
 - The **pattern** attribute defines a text string that is used for the match.

+See the [pdfquad documentation](https://github.com/KBNLresearch/pdfquad#profiles) for an example of how these attributes are used.

 ### Available profiles

 Currently the following profiles are included: